amiaiorg/GrapheneEnergyLabs/README.md

 ### Diagrams

-The diagrams for the quantum circuit and converters are included in the `quantum_converter_visualization.html` file.
+The diagrams for the quantum circuit and math is included in the `quantum_math_presentation.html` file.
+The diagram for the energy conversion and math is inclucded in the `quantum_converter_visualization.html` - this file is obsolete and will be updated shortly.
 Open this file in a web browser to view the visualizations and interact with the controls.

 ### Mathematical Framework